hokyu-wee/hokyu-wee/README.md

 ## Hey, I'm Hokyu!😃
 I love to explore and learn about new things.❤️ <br>
-I enjoy runnging and diving. 🏃
+I enjoy running and diving. 🏃

 ### About me
 - Data Architecture Professional (Data Modeling, Data Migration, SQL Tunning)